 Notes

-**Instead of these spices, may opt for my Homemade Taco Seasoning or a pre-made taco seasoning of choice.
+***Instead of these spices, mix up my Homemade Taco Seasoning or use a pre-made taco seasoning of your choice.

 Nutrition Information